hariso/turbine-java-experiment/README.md

 - [] Simple (read records from a source, write them to a destination)
 - [] Record processing
+- [] Multiple sources to multiple destinations --- not really a thing
+- [] one to many
+- [] explore joins

 ### App design
 Split into: